ramp-eu/CONTRA-2.0/README.md

 How to use the component

-Information about how to use the Contra 2.0 can be found in the [User & Programmers Manual](docs/usermanual.md).
+Information about how to use the agnet can be found in the [User & Programmers Manual](docs/usermanual.md).

 ## Testing